EY ITEM Club

 Outlook for Financial Services Spring 2015

 Forecast for Wealth and Asset Management

 Partner, UK Asset Management

-Read Gillian’s full Asset Management viewpoint
+Read Gillian’s full Wealth and Asset Management viewpoint

-Asset management highlights:
+Wealth and asset management highlights:

 With the opportunity to capture a significant share of assets that, in the past, would have gone to insurance companies, prospects for the wealth and asset management sector look bright.

 - AUM are forecast to grow by 6.5% per year from 2015 to 2018, reflecting robust economic growth and rising household wealth.